teaching-on-testbeds/hello-aerpaw/create-experiment.md

 ![Fly UAV past the UGV.](images/fly-uav.png)

-As the UAV flies to the specified position, watch the radio power reported in your terminal.
+As the UAV flies to the specified position, watch the radio power reported in the visualization.
 Confirm that the received signal strength increases as the UAV moves above the UGV, then decreases again when the distance between UAV and UGV increases.

+You can use Ctrl+C to stop the visualization.

 ## Reset experiment